 TigeRec Fitness Center and Leggett Pool are open to current members, students, faculty, and staff.
 Fleet Gymnasium will remain closed.
 Please review the TigeRec Phase Two Reopening Guidelines as you prepare to use these facilities.

-Visitors: Please refrain from visiting the campus if you have been in contact with someone who is feeling ill, if you have been exposed to someone affected by COVID-19, or if you are feeling sick.
+Visitors: No student may host any guests on campus until further notice.
+We ask that all other visitors please refrain from visiting the campus if you have been in contact with someone who is feeling ill, if you have been exposed to someone affected by COVID-19, or if you are feeling sick.

 College Events: All large campus events, including athletic events and traditional large gatherings, ceremonies, and performances, will be cancelled, conducted virtually, or postponed during the fall semester.